-I’ve been using the Fitbit One for 4 weeks now and I can’t believe what a life changing device it is.
+That’s why I was excited to start using the Fitbit One.
+I’ve been using it for 4 weeks now and I can’t believe what a life changing device it is!
 I simply attach the wireless activity & sleep tracker to my jeans pocket in the morning and throughout the day it gives me motivation to get moving.

 And a badge for walking 10,000 steps in one day.
 I like this one because it even gives a little nudge of encouragement to try to get in 15,000 steps.
 This sparked my competitive side and I’ve been trying!